 “That’s our starting point…”

-So I explained this morning to all those assembled with us here in Orlando this week… and so I’m trying to show, with the help of many dozens of normally far-flung correspondents, colleagues, expats, and experts.
-The bunch of us are doing our best to present the best current options worldwide for where to reinvent your life, in retirement or otherwise, full or part-time, depending on your personal circumstances, priorities, and agendas.
+So I’ve explained to all those assembled with us here in Las Vegas this week… and so I’ve tried to show, over these four days, with the help of many dozens of normally far-flung correspondents, colleagues, expats, and experts.
+The bunch of us have been doing our best to present the best current options worldwide for where to reinvent your life, in retirement or otherwise, depending on your personal circumstances, priorities, and agendas.

-Who should think about going overseas?
+Who should live overseas?
 To make a success of this, you need:

 - A spirit of adventure…